 Students will learn the use of video technology and apply it through the creation of cinematic and video journalism projects.
 Students will learn and be required to operate many types of video and audio capture equipment, then use editing and finishing equipment to publish an audio/video presentation.
 Students will become well-versed in the artistic side as well as the technical aspects of video creation.
 They will learn narrative structure, cinematic language, and the importance of media in shaping thought and culture.
 Students use Adobe Creative software such as Premiere Pro, Photoshop, Audition, and more.
 This course also meets the Technology Applications graduation requirement.
-Selection Rubric
+Principles of Arts, A/V Technology & Communication Recommended and Selection Rubric